bcoles/kasld/docs/architecture.md

 that set `KASLR_DISABLED_PINS_PHYS` (currently x86_64 and loongarch64).

 **Unsupported.** "KASLR not supported" (compile-time `KASLR_SUPPORTED=0` — arm32,
-ppc64, riscv32, sparc) is synthesised by the orchestrator as both facts with origin `arch-no-kaslr`, inert for inference, but lights the renderer's "KASLR not supported" banner.
+ppc64, riscv32, sparc) is synthesized by the orchestrator as both facts with origin `arch-no-kaslr`, inert for inference, but lights the renderer's "KASLR not supported" banner.